 For specific servicing questions, direct your students to reach out to their loan servicer for further assistance.
 They can identify and contact their servicer through this loan servicer page.
 Borrowers should know that they can reach out to their servicer at any time to talk about possible repayment options after forbearance ends if they are worried about default or delinquency.

 Thank you for all your hard work this year, and every year.
 We’re here for you, and we’re in this together.
-If you have questions for us, please contact your ScholarNet rep, our Client Services team, or reach out to us on LinkedIn.
+If you have questions for us, please contact your ScholarNet rep, our Care Team, or reach out to us on LinkedIn.